 Regardless of which method you choose to freeze yogurt – in its own container, a new reusable container, an ice cube tray, in single-serving sleeves, or in scoops – you can keep yogurt in the freezer for up to two months.

-If your plan is to eat the yogurt with a spoon, aim for no more than 30 days in the freezer.
+If you plan to eat the yogurt with a spoon, aim for no more than 30 days in the freezer.

 Can you freeze Greek yogurt?